Marist University: Four-year college (1946)

 Women were admitted to the evening division classes in 1966, then to the day classes in 1968.
-Marist's president, Brother Linus Foy, resigned from the Marist Brothers around this time but continued serving as president.
+Marist's president, Linus Foy, resigned from the Marist Brothers around this time but continued serving as president.
 Benoit House and Gregory House were erected in 1968 as a residence for the Marist Brothers living on campus.
-Benoit House honored the memory of Brother Francis Xavier Benoit who taught at Marist for nineteen years, while serving also as Director of Construction for the Marist Brothers.
-Gregory House was named in memory of Brother Joseph Gregory Marchessault who was chairman of the Physics Department at Marist at the time of his death in 1969.
-Benoit and Gregory Houses became African American and Free University centers, respectively, during the sixties and seventies.
-They functioned as residences before being removed to make way for the Hancock Technology Center in 2009.
+Benoit House honored the memory of Francis Xavier Benoit who taught at Marist for nineteen years, while serving also as Director of Construction for the Marist Brothers.
+Gregory House was named in memory of Joseph Gregory Marchessault who was chairman of the Physics Department at Marist at the time of his death in 1969.

 In 1969, due to the institution's rapid expansion and laws regulating federal aid to religiously affiliated educational institutions in New York State, ownership of the college was transferred from the Marist Brothers to the Marist College Educational Corporation with an independent, predominantly lay board of trustees.

 In the 1970s, programs for the educationally disadvantaged were expanded, a computer center was added, graduate programs in business administration and community psychology were instituted, and the James J. McCann Recreation Center was completed.

 In 1973, President Foy began a cooperative program with area secondary schools, in which selected high school seniors would take freshman courses and "bridge" into college.
 In fall 1974, the college expanded its commitment to continuing education by increasing course offerings in the evening division and summer session and in 1984, opened an off-campus extension center in Fishkill; A second extension center was opened in the Orange County town of Goshen in fall 1993.

 The burgeoning library, then known as The Spellman Library, was moved from Greystone to Donnelly Hall, in the area now occupied by the Computer Center and DN256, in 1963.
 Space constraints required moving the library again to Fontaine Hall in 1975.

 On February 18, 1975, freshman Shelley Sperling was shot and killed in the dining hall by her ex-boyfriend, Louis Acevedo.